OritLeshem/appsus/README.md

-APPSUS is an application that was built in less than 72 hours. by Orit Leshem (Keep) and Yossi Karasik (Gmail) each of us was in charge of his mini-app, and in the end, we combined it into one app. the challenge besides writing a react.js app for the first time was to write it together as a team with CSS that can affect both mini-apps it was fun working together, and we really like the outcome!
+APPSUS is an application that was built in less than 72 hours. by Orit Leshem (Keep) and Yossi Karasik (Gmail) each of us was in charge of her/his mini-app, and in the end, we combined it into one app. the challenge besides writing a react.js app for the first time was to write it together as a team with CSS that can affect both mini-apps it was fun working together, and we really like the outcome!